 An epigastric hernia occurs ventrally through a defect in linea alba superior the umbilicus.
 It is also known as a fatty hernia of linea alba.

-Shows a midline defect which are usually small with or without herniation of omental/properitoneal fat .
-Bowel or stomach is rarely herniated in an epigastric hernia unless there is a large defect.
+Shows a midline defect which is usually small with or without herniation of omental/properitoneal fat.
+Bowel or stomach rarely herniates in an epigastric hernia unless there is a large defect.

 - 1. Aguirre DA, Santosa AC, Casola G et-al. Abdominal wall hernias: imaging features, complications, and diagnostic pitfalls at multi-detector row CT.
 Radiographics.
 2005;25 (6): 1501-20.
 Radiographics (full text) - doi:10.1148/rg.256055018 - Pubmed citation

 - 2. Lassandro F, Iasiello F, Pizza NL et-al. Abdominal hernias: Radiological features.
 World J Gastrointest Endosc.
 2011;3 (6): 110-7. doi:10.4253/wjge.v3.i6.110 - Free text at pubmed - Pubmed citation